Never miss a billable hour again

-Stacy Baker is the owner of an administrative professional business called Proficient Assistant.
-She has just started her business and wanted to make sure she wasn’t losing time while working from home.
-In addition, she needs to bill her clients separately and wants to keep track of personal and business time during the day so she started looking for solutions to help
+Stacy Baker is the owner of an administrative professional company called Proficient Assistant.
+Having recently launched her business, she was keen to ensure that no time was being lost while working from home.
+She also needed a solution that would enable her to bill clients separately keep track of personal and business time during the day.

 From the to-do list to the billing program